 Continuing Legal Education

-NYPWA 2025 Annual Winter Conference
+NYPWA 2025 Annual Summer Conference

 All legal sessions are in-person only and will not be recorded.
 Local DSS attorneys are eligible for up to 10.5 hours of CLE credits with their paid registration and confirmed attendance.